equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars.md

           #!/usr/bin/env sh
           printenv | grep 'VAR'
   ```
 * Create a file `pipeline.yaml`.
-Add a task in the `tasks` list: give it a name (it can be any name, unique within this pipeline), in the property `taskRef` ("reference to a task") put the value from the property `metadata.name` of the task, created above:
+Add a task in the `tasks` list: give it a name (it can be any name, unique within this sub-pipeline), in the property `taskRef` ("reference to a task") put the value from the property `metadata.name` of the task, created above:
 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Pipeline